Fitted value iteration methods for bicausal optimal transport: Sample complexity

 The following result provides an upper bound on the suboptimality of the approximator $f$ in terms of Bellman errors. \begin{lemma} Given an initial state $s_0$, suppose Assumption \ref{assum:concentr} holds.
 For the approximator $\hat{f}$ learned by FVI, we have

 where $C$ is the concentrability coefficient in Assumption \ref{assum:concentr}. \end{lemma}

-Assumption \ref{assum:concentr} and Lemma \ref{lem:subopt} demonstrate the following requirements when we design the sampling distribution $\beta$ and the function class $\cF$.
-First, we need to choose $\beta$ properly, such that the optimal value \eqref{eq:cons} in the constrained problem is close to the original optimal value in \eqref{eq:V0} without the $\chi^2$ constraint \eqref{eq:chi2}.
-Second, the approximator $\hat{f}$ learned by the FVI algorithm should have a small Bellman error $\cB(\hat{f})$, such that $C \cB(\hat{f})$ is also small enough.
-It requires the function class $\cF$ to be capable in approximating the value function.
-Then Lemma \ref{lem:subopt} shows that $\hat{f}_0(s_0)$ is close to $J_0(s_0; \pi^*_C)$ and thus close to $V_0(s_0)$ in \eqref{eq:V0}.
+Assumption \ref{assum:concentr} and Lemma \ref{lem:subopt} highlight the key considerations when selecting the sampling distribution $\beta$ and function class $\cF$.
+First, a typical choice for $\beta$ is the independent coupling $\beta = \mu \otimes \nu$.
+It is known that the optimal value $J_0(s_0; \pi^*_C)$ in the constrained problem \eqref{eq:cons} converges to the original optimal value $V_0(s_0)$ in \eqref{eq:V0} when $C \rightarrow \infty$; see \cite[Lemma 4.1 and Theorem 4.2]{eckstein2022comp}, where the proof extends to other divergences.
+The convergence rate in the bicausal setting remains an open problem.
+However, in the static setting, \cite{gonzalez2024quantitative} addresses the case of discrete marginals, and \cite{eckstein2024convergence} considers the general case using quantization.
+Second, the approximator $\hat{f}$ learned by the FVI algorithm should have a small Bellman error $\cB(\hat{f})$, ensuring that $C \cB(\hat{f})$ remains small.
+Later, with $\cF$ chosen appropriately, we show that $\cB(\hat{f}) \rightarrow 0$, as the sample size $B \rightarrow \infty$ and then $N \rightarrow \infty$.
+In summary, we first ensure that $\cB(\hat{f}) \rightarrow 0$, and then let $C \rightarrow \infty$, such that $\hat{f}_0(s_0) \rightarrow V_0(s_0)$ by Lemma \ref{lem:subopt}.

+As a side note, another approach to verify Assumption \ref{assum:concentr} and apply our results is to construct two sequences of {\it discrete} measures $\mu^n$ and $\nu^n$, $n = 1, 2, \ldots$, converging to $\mu$ and $\nu$ respectively in the adapted Wasserstein distance of order $p \geq 1$; see \cite[Theorem 3.6 and Lemma 4.1]{eckstein2022comp} for the exact procedure.
+Then, apply our algorithm to compute: